EMF (band)

 EMF are an English alternative rock band from Cinderford, Gloucestershire, who came to prominence at the beginning of the 1990s.
 During their initial eight-year run, from 1989 to 1997, the band released three studio albums before a hiatus.
 Their first single, "Unbelievable", reached number 3 on the UK Singles Chart, and was a number 1 hit on the US Billboard Hot 100 chart.
 Their debut album, Schubert Dip, went to number 3 on the UK Albums Chart.

 In April 2022, EMF released their first album of new material in 27 years, Go Go Sapiens.

-Band name

-The name EMF is an initialism of Epsom Mad Funkers, a name taken from a fan club of the band New Order in 1989.

-The song "Head the Ball", which featured on the remix single release of "Lies", featured the repeating lines "electromotive force" and "ecstasy mother fucker".
-On the reissue of the band's 1991 album Schubert Dip, after the song "Longtime", there is a hidden track titled "EMF".
-In this, the chorus lyrics start off with "E for Ecstasy, M for my mind's in my feet, F from us to you" and then move on to "E for Ecstasy, M for mother fucker mother fucker, F from us to you".